 The Blue Frog Society

 Vienna-Aspern was also the site, where the The Blue Frog Society originated.

 For venues of the Blue Frog Society in Vienna-Aspern see:

 The New Year's Concert of the Blue Frog Society

-Barbara Holub has continued her engagement in Aspern Lake Side in several events:
+Barbara Holub has continued her engagement in Aspern Lake City in several events:

 a collaborative project by students of the Institute of Art and Design/ Vienna University of Technology and of the HBK Saar/ Art Academy of Saarbrücken/ class of Georg Winter (Germany), 2011.